chelsey-g-123/chelsey-g-123/README.md

-- 👋 Hi, I’m @Chelsey Guttery
+- 👋 Hi, I’m @Chelsey Guttery.
-- 👀 I’m interested in being a Data Analyst
+- 👀 I’m interested in being a Data Analyst.
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently learning SQL.
-- 💞️ I’m looking to collaborate on SQL and Python
+- 💞️ I’m looking to collaborate on SQL and Python.
 - 📫 How to reach me: Find me on LinkedIn.
-- 😄 Pronouns: She/Her/Hers
+- 😄 Pronouns: She/Her/Hers.
 - ⚡ Fun fact: I love attempting to crochet and baking.

 <!---